-- 1.4.1 Before revising or determining policy for any three-year period, the licensing authority must consult- - (a) the chief officer of police for the licensing authority area; - (b) the fire authority for that area; - (c) such persons as the licensing authority considers to be representative of holders of premises licences issued by that authority; - (d) such persons as the licensing authority considers to be representative of holders of club premises certificates issued by the authority; - (e) such persons as the licensing authority considers to be representative of holders of personal licences issued by that authority; and - (f) such other persons as the licensing authority considers to be representative of businesses and residents in its area. - 1.4.2 In relation to this, its third statement of licensing policy the licensing authority has also chosen to consult the following persons or bodies: - The Licensing Strategy Group - Sussex Ambulance Service - Accident & Emergency Services - Brighton & Hove Bus and Coach Company - Taxi Forum - The council's Transport Planning, Planning Policy, Community Safety, Tourism, Drug & Alcohol Awareness and Economic Development departments. - Ward Councillors - Individual premises and personal licence holders and club premises certificate holders
+- 1.4.1 Before revising or determining policy for any three-year period, the licensing authority must consult: - (a) the chief officer of police for the licensing authority area; - (b) the fire authority for that area;

+- (c) such persons as the licensing authority considers to be representative of holders of premises licences issued by that authority; - (d) such persons as the licensing authority considers to be representative of holders of club premises certificates issued by the authority; - (e) such persons as the licensing authority considers to be representative of holders of personal licences issued by that authority; and - (f) such other persons as the licensing authority considers to be representative of businesses and residents in its area. - 1.4.2 In relation to this, its third statement of licensing policy, the licensing authority has also chosen to consult the following persons or bodies: - The Licensing Strategy Group - Sussex Ambulance Service - Accident & Emergency Services - Brighton & Hove Bus and Coach Company - Taxi Forum - The council's Transport Planning, Planning Policy, Community Safety, Tourism, Drug & Alcohol Awareness and Economic Development departments. - Ward Councillors - Individual premises and personal licence holders and club premises certificate holders - Residents' Associations - Generally via the licensing pages of the Council's website and also via the Council's Consultation Portal.

 Appropriate weight was given to the views of all of those who responded.
-The formal consultation process was completed by adoption of this policy by Council in xxxxx 2010.
+The formal consultation process was completed by adoption of this policy by Council on 16 December 2010.
 This policy is subject to guidance and Regulations issued by the Government including any issued after the date of publication of this Statement.

 1.5 Each application will be given individual consideration on its merit.
 Nothing in this policy shall undermine the right of any individual to apply under the terms of the Act for a variety of permissions and to have any such application considered on its individual merits.
-Similarly, nothing in this policy shall override the right of any person to make representations on an application or seek a review of a licence or certificate where provision has been made for them to do so in the Act promotes community well being.
-Local regulation is attuned to supporting the local economy and local businesses.
-Partnership between responsible authorities reduces conflict between agencies and targets resources.
+Similarly, nothing in this policy shall override the right of any person to make representations on an application or seek a review of a licence or certificate where provision has been made for them to do so in the Act.